Balner123/NodeJS_Orbitals/README.md

 This project is try to graphic represent "_Orbitals Curves_" and it can be getting as "_Fourier Transformation_" (in extra-minimal-bad sense).

-Base of this try is [script.js] in which _madness is hiding on every corn, and where _recursive fucntions_ have blocked access_.
+Base of this try is [script.js] in which _madness is hiding on every corner, and where _recursive fucntions_ have blocked access_.
 * It's simple **JavaSript** with **p5.js** library for rendering Canvas

-> I won't give any Advices like "How to use" that script, because those which are curious about "how it works" will find it out fast in any case, and these whose not will be drive away faster too...
+> I won't give any Advices like "How to use" that script, because those which are curious about "how it works?" will find it out fast in any case, and these those not will be drive away faster too...

 ## Portfolio
 > is different thing (obviously).
 This portfolio is supposed to collect Parameters of these curves, which "_gained visitor's attention for its Beauty or Speciality_"